-Google has spent many years perfecting the design and build of their Chromebooks.
+Google has spent many years perfecting the design and build of its Chromebooks.
 Pixelbook seems to be the pinnacle of this design.
 You may not find a better-looking laptop than this one.
 The casing is brushed aluminum.
 The edges sit flush with the rubber palm rest.
 Everything has been put together expertly.
-The materials are high quality, and the finish of Pixelbook is amazing.
+The materials are of high quality, and the finish of the Pixelbook is amazing.

 The design also veers away from the traditional Chromebook and into the world of the half laptop/half tablet device.
 You can have the device sitting as a laptop would, or you can fold the screen and have it be a tablet.
 This enables it to sit with the keyboard on a surface, or you can have the screen and keyboard folded out slightly in a tent formation, which can also stand units end.
 The device is solid enough to be used in any of these ways without compromising it.

 The screen is a good size but could be bigger in the same body (though I am not a Google engineer, so I am sure that the decision was made for a reason).
 The screen does look great and will compare to many of its high-end competitors.

 The keyboard has a good feel, and the keys are solid.
 Typing for a long period of time, I liked the way the keys felt.
 The keyboard is going to last a long time.
 The trackpad also has a feel of quality.
 The positioning of the trackpad is good, and the accuracy is what you would expect from a high-end model of this price.